commonknowledge/wordpress-starter-template/README.md

    This command will output the password for the new admin user.
 Save this password for later.

-6. Update NGINX Configuration
-	Ask Kinsta support (via Intercom chat) to update the NGINX configuration to point to public/web.
+6. Ask Kinsta support (via Intercom chat) to update the NGINX configuration to point to public/web.

-7. Point Domains to Kinsta Installation
-   Follow Kinsta’s guide to point your domain to the Kinsta environment.
+7. Follow Kinsta’s guide to point your domain to the Kinsta environment.

 8. Set Up SSL and Force HTTPS